no fees until you get paid

 In addition, Indiana governmental road authorities have a responsibility to maintain safe roadways.
 If debris, gaping potholes, improperly secured construction zones, or missing traffic lights or signs were the cause of your accident, you may be able to pursue compensation from a government agency.

-Your Indianapolis Car Crash Lawyer Will Handle the Insurers
+Your Indianapolis Car Accident Lawyer Will Handle the Insurers

 Insurance companies can be difficult to deal with.
 Masquerading as corporations that will protect you if you are injured, but then failing to deliver and, in some cases, attempting to make you out to be the one at fault, is simply dishonest.